akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 ## Step 4: Go ahead and setup the firewall stuff.

-Valheim using the following ports, but could be changed if you want during config.
+Valheim uses the following ports, but could be changed if you want during config.

-Install the following one at a time
+Run the following one at a time
 ```
 sudo firewall-cmd --permanent --zone=public --add-port=2456/udp
 ```